joelbrewster/take-a-break/README.md

 ### Notifications
 The app will notify you when it's time to take a break using:
-- System notifications
+- System notifications (requires permission)
-- Audio alert
+- Audio alert sound
-- Visual indicators
+- Visual indicators in menu bar and dock

 ## Technical Details